Search results for:

-The folder where your backups are stored is /backup – you can change this if you want to move backups to some other directory.
+The folder where your backups are stored is /backup – you can change this if you want to move backups to another directory.

 You can store external backup servers if we enable the additional destinations options.

-This option allows WHM to create the backups in chosen intervals – we choose and these created backups will be moved to the location in the external server that is specified.
-Please provide the FTP login credentials (FTP hostname, pport, username, password).
+This option allows WHM to create the backups in chosen intervals – we choose, and these created backups will be moved to the location in the specified external server.
+Please provide the FTP login credentials (FTP hostname, port, username, password).